soto-project/soto-cognito-authentication-kit/README.md

 The attributes you provide should match the attributes you selected when creating the user pool in the AWS Cognito console.
 Once you've created a user an email is sent to them detailing their username and randomly generated password.
 The `on:` parameter is a Vapor Worker object.
 You can use the Request class here.

 ## Authenticating with a username and a password
 The following will generate JWT authentication tokens from a username and password.
-You can also provide a device key if you have one.
 ```
 let response = Authentication.authenticate(
     username: username,
     password: password,
-    deviceKey: deviceKey,
     on: req)
     .then { response in
         let accessToken = response.authenticated?.accessToken